nataliecardot/100-days-of-code/r1-log.md

 #### R1D2

 **Today's Progress:**
-Updated styling and tweaked functionality of the vanilla JS version of my pixel art maker, including making it so the default grid size appears on page load (as opposed to having to first hit submit).
+Updated styling and tweaked functionality of the vanilla JS version of my pixel art maker, including making it so the default grid size appears on page load (as opposed to having to first hit 'submit').
 Also worked toward adding an erase feature (coming up with some ideas as to how it could be done).

 **Link to Work:**
 [Vanilla JS pixel art maker (CodePen)](https://codepen.io/nataliecardot/pen/MQRxJZ)